Using Qt Bridge for Adobe Photoshop

-Place different parts of the UI, such as menus and pop-ups, on separate artboards to be able to export them as components or children and to import them as code and PNG files that you can drag and drop to Form Editor in Qt Design Studio Design mode while creating a UI.
+Place different parts of the UI, such as menus and pop-ups, on separate artboards to be able to export them as components or children and to import them as code and PNG files that you can drag and drop to the 2D view in Qt Design Studio Design mode while creating a UI.

 Qt Design Studio offers predefined sets of UI controls that you can modify according to your needs.
 You can export your own controls as components, Qt Quick Controls, or Qt Quick Studio Components.
 The position and dimensions of your control are preserved.

 However, if you want your UI controls, such as check boxes, to look exactly like they do in Photoshop, you have to create the control in an Artboard and use the artboard in the layers where the control instance is to be created.
 Qt Bridge imports the control as a custom component that you can program in Qt Design Studio.